mattjcamp/mattjcamp/README.md

 👋 Hi, I’m Matt

-👀 I’m interested in FPV drones, UFOs, coding
+👀 I’m interested in UFOs, Coding, Data, Psychology, and Writing

-🌱 Upskilling data analysis with Data Camp
+🌱 Thinking about coding a game

-💞️ Interested in working on social science type projects
+💞️ Interested in a bunch of things

 📫 Reach me at
 - matt@mattjcamp.com